kubernetes-sigs/cluster-api-provider-aws/docs/book/src/crd/index.md

 </em>
 </td>
 <td>
-<p>DisableVPCCNI indcates the the Amazon VPC CNI should be disabled.
-With EKS clusters that
+<p>DisableVPCCNI indicates that the Amazon VPC CNI should be disabled.
+With EKS clusters
 the Amazon VPC CNI is automatically installed into the cluster.
 For clusters where you want to use an alternate CNI this option provides a way to specify that the Amazon VPC CNI should be deleted.
 You cannot set this to true if you are using the